Semi-orthogonality in Fukaya-Seidel mirrors to blowups of abelian varieties: A-side semi-orthogonal decomposition

 for $\tau(s,t):\bR \times [0,1] \to \bR$ a smooth function such that

-Thus $\tau$ is a way to extend the Lagrangian perturbation on the boundary of the disc to the whole disc, providing enough parameters in the perturbation to ensure transversality, while also canceling the moving Lagrangian boundary condition in $\Lambda_s(L)$.
-It is valued in the vector $(\xi^\tau)^\#$ on the target and $d\tau$ inputs vectors on the domain, so tensored together it is the same type as $du$.
+Thus $\tau$ is a way to extend the Lagrangian perturbation on the boundary of the disc to the whole disc, providing enough parameters in the perturbation to ensure transversality of the moduli space of solutions to the perturbed equation in Equation \eqref{eq:perturbed_Floer}, while also allowing us to cancel the moving Lagrangian boundary condition in $\Lambda_s(L)$ by rescaling the map $u$.
+The perturbation term $(\xi^{\tau})^\# \otimes d\tau$ is valued in the vector $(\xi^\tau)^\#$ on the target and $d\tau$ inputs vectors on the domain, so tensored together it is the same type as $du$.
 It describes how $du$ should be perturbed infinitesimally over the domain of $u$.

-To ensure enough perturbation parameters to prevent solutions to the Floer equation that have a lot of symmetry because they are nowhere somewhere injective, we need the full set of two parameters on the domain $\Sigma$ in both $s$ and $t$.
+To ensure enough perturbation parameters to prevent solutions to the Floer equation that have a lot of symmetry because they are nowhere somewhere injective, we need $\tau$ to depend on the full set of two parameters on the domain $\Sigma$, so both $s$ and $t$.
 We also perturb with the correct orientation for a maximum principle to hold, that is, in directions out of the strip on the boundary.
-This is related to \cite[\textsection (8k), Equation (8.21)]{seidel} for moving boundary conditions as in continuation maps; in cases such as for a differential on $CF(K_j,K_j)$, one can perturb in the $t$-direction only.
-That is, one can use $\xi^\# \otimes dt$ near 0 so the perturbation is 0 on $\dd_s$ tangent to the boundary and $\xi^\#$ on $\dd_t$ normal to the boundary.
+This is related to \cite[\textsection (8k), Equation (8.21)]{seidel} for moving boundary conditions as in continuation maps.
+(In cases such as for a differential on $CF(W_0(K_j),W_0(K_j))$, one can perturb in the $t$-direction only.
+That is, one can use $(\xi^\tau)^\# \otimes dt$, which is 0 on $\dd_s$ tangent to the boundary and $(\xi^\tau)^\#$ on $\dd_t$ normal to the boundary.)

 Analogous to \cite[Equation (3.44)]{AA24}, define \begin{definition} The continuation maps $F_{L_0^k,L_1^j}: \mathcal{O}^*(L_0^k, L_1^j) \to \mathcal{O}^*(L_0^{k+1},L_1^{j+1})$ are

 where recall $\xi^t$ is the Hamiltonian vector field on the base dual to $dH$.
 Since $\rho^t$ is the flow of the horizontal lift $(\xi^t)^\#$, then $(\xi^\tau)^\#$ is a section of Hom($\Sigma, TY^0)$ which at a point $z_0 \in \Sigma$ is $(\xi^{\tau(z_0)})^\# = \frac{d}{dt} \rho^t\mid_{t=\tau(z_0)}$. \end{definition}